go-bootstrap/go-bootstrap/README.md

 Feel free to use or rip-out any of its parts.

-**NOTE:** I do not have a Windows machine to test this.
-At the moment, PostgreSQL template is not working on Windows due to reliance on Linux's system call to get current user.
+**NOTE:** Due to lack of Windows machine, at the moment, PostgreSQL template is not working on Windows due to reliance on Linux's system call to get current user.

 ## Prerequisites